spartyboy/modalizable/README.md

 But do provide them if you want to give the bootstrap modal a different id, by default, the click is a html 5 class attribute that triggers the modal when the edit button on your front end is clicked.
-This is set to modalizable by default, this implies that if you have a mark up code for your edit you should have the following class attached to it
+This is set to modalizable by default, this implies that if you have a mark up code for your edit you should have the following class attached to it.

+The modal denotes the id to be given to the modal by default this is modalizableModal

+The autoSubmit denotes if when you click on the save button should this library automatically use ajax and also process error handling for you

 ```sh
 <button class="modalizable">Edit</button>